mmphego/mmphego.github.io/_posts/2021-06-16-How-I-setup-a-private-PyPI-server-using-Docker-and-Ansible-Continues.md

 ```

 #### Makefile
-Below is a snippet from our Makefile, which makes it a lot easier to install dependencies and setup a PyPI server.
+Below is a snippet from our Makefile, which makes it a lot easier to install dependencies and set up a PyPI server.
 This means that instead of typing the whole `pip` or `ansible-playbook` commands to install dependencies and bring up a PyPI server, we can run something like:

 ```bash
 make install_pkgs pypi